james-parks/getting-and-cleaning-data-course-project/CodeBook.md

 The remaining variables are all averages of measurements.
 These averages are normalized and bounded within [-1,1].

-The following codes are used for the prefixes:

-"Average.of." designates that the value is an average of several measurements for a given activity and subject.

-"t" designates the time domain.
-These time domain signals were captured at a constant rate of 50 Hz.

-"f" designates the frequency domain.

-"Acc" designates the measurement came from the accelerometer.

-"Gyro" designates the measurement came from the gyroscope.

-"-XYZ" is used to denote 3-axial signals in the X, Y and Z directions.

-"Body" designates that the measurement coming from the accelerometer or gyroscope is related to the body.

-"Gravity" designates the measurement coming from the accelerometer or gyroscope is related to gravity.

-"Jerk" designates the jerk of the body linear acceleration or angular velocity.

-"Mag" designates the magnitude of these three-dimensional signals calculated using the Euclidean norm.

-The prefixes related to these measurements are

-Average.of.tBodyAcc-XYZ

-Average.of.tGravityAcc-XYZ

-Average.of.tBodyAccJerk-XYZ

-Average.of.tBodyGyro-XYZ

-Average.of.tBodyGyroJerk-XYZ

-Average.of.tBodyAccMag

-Average.of.tGravityAccMag

-Average.of.tBodyAccJerkMag

-Average.of.tBodyGyroMag

-Average.of.tBodyGyroJerkMag

-Average.of.fBodyAcc-XYZ

-Average.of.fBodyAccJerk-XYZ

-Average.of.fBodyGyro-XYZ

-Average.of.fBodyAccMag

-Average.of.fBodyAccJerkMag

-Average.of.fBodyGyroMag

-Average.of.fBodyGyroJerkMag

-The following suffixes were then attached to the list of prefixes above:

--mean(): Mean value

--std(): Standard deviation

--angle(): Angle between to vectors

-Additional vectors were obtained by averaging the signals in a signal window sample.

-These were used on the angle() variable:
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals
+(tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).

+These signals were used to estimate variables of the feature vector for each pattern:
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+To the following variable names we have attached the prefix "Average.of." to designate that the value is an average of several measurements for a given activity and subject.

+tBodyAcc-XYZ

+tGravityAcc-XYZ

+tBodyAccJerk-XYZ

+tBodyGyro-XYZ

+tBodyGyroJerk-XYZ

+tBodyAccMag

+tGravityAccMag

+tBodyAccJerkMag

+tBodyGyroMag

+tBodyGyroJerkMag

+fBodyAcc-XYZ

+fBodyAccJerk-XYZ

+fBodyGyro-XYZ

+fBodyAccMag

+fBodyAccJerkMag

+fBodyGyroMag

+fBodyGyroJerkMag

+The set of variables that were estimated from these signals are:

+mean(): Mean value

+std(): Standard deviation

+angle(): Angle between to vectors.

+Additional vectors obtained by averaging the signals in a signal window sample.
+These are used on the angle() variable:

 gravityMean